 Our modern program is based on codified movement techniques from 20th Century dance artists such as Martha Graham, José Limón, Lester Horton and Merce Cunningham.
 Class work consists of an extensive warm up including floor work and short movement combinations, creative work such as improvisation and concept-based explorations, center work, movement phrases and choreography.

-As dancers progress in our Modern dance program, they develop increased understanding of the codified techniques mentioned above.
+As dancers progress in our Modern program, they develop increased understanding of the codified techniques mentioned above.
 Dancers will learn more complex movement combinations, and explore further into the history and aesthetics of the techniques.
 We will continue to incorporate improvisational activities, moving toward shared-weight and contact improvisation as the dancers build their strength and confidence.
 Through all of our Modern classes, the dancers are also exposed to a wide variety of musical styles and meters, which inspires and challenges them as they work through their study of modern dance.

 Our tap program is geared toward teaching the fundamentals of tap dance to dancers from age 5 to adult.
 In our tap classes dancers will gain skills in musicality, speed, balance, strength, and coordination of their upper and lower body.
 They will also learn about the development of tap dance and its history along with its amazing artists through time.